Sukriti-123/Evaluation_Wiki/Readme.txt

+The code and the JAR file is in the Evaluation_Wiki folder.

 The code can be executed by copying TestWikipedia.jar in C:\Selenium or any other direcotry and executing the commandline command
 C:\Selenium>java -jar TestWikipedia.jar.